mprenditore/zabbix-haproxy/README.md

 ### Latest / Changelog

-* [10/11/2018]: added support for dependant items to reduce the load on the monitored machines
+* [10/11/2018]: added support for dependant items to reduce the load on the monitored machines for Zabbix v3.4+
 * [01/20/2017]: replaced single XML template with two - one for Zabbix v2 and another for v3
 * [09/08/2015]: now all stats are retrieved via `haproxy_stats.sh` script, which caches the stats for 5 minutes (by default) to avoid hitting HAProxy stats socket too much.